openobserve/website4/content/bug-bounty-program.md

 # Rewards:

 Rewards for eligible vulnerabilities will be determined by the severity and impact of the vulnerability, as assessed by Zinc Labs' security team.
-Rewards will range from $100 to $5,000, with higher rewards granted for more severe vulnerabilities.
-We reserve the right to adjust reward amounts based on other factors, such as the quality of the report or the complexity of the vulnerability.
+Rewards will range from $100 to $1,500, with higher rewards granted for more severe vulnerabilities.
+We reserve the right to adjust reward amounts based on other factors, such as the quality of the report or the complexity of the vulnerability and impact on the business.

 # Terms and conditions: